wayri/dacard-firmware-desktop-lib/README.md

 - Also look up STM32F103C8Tx datasheet
 - Also look at the DACard-Basic repo for visual reference

+### Contributing
+If you would like to discuss some part of code, create an `issue` If you would like to contribute some code, create a `pull request`

 ### Contact

 You can contact me directly for now